 Midwives College of Utah (MCU) seeks to provide an inclusive and non-discriminatory environment by making it possible for students to use a preferred name and gender on college records that are other than their legal documents state.
 A preferred name is a chosen name that is different than a legal name.
 Examples of communities that often use preferred names include international students who wish to use an Anglican or American name; Communities that are reclaiming traditional names rather than those given by oppressors during colonization; and Transgender and Genderqueer students who wish to use a name that represents their gender identity.
-To request a preferred name change, students should contact the Admissions Director at admissions@midwifery.edu (undergraduate) graduatedean@midwifery.edu or (undergraduate) during the admissions process (if the request is being made before enrollment at MCU) or the Registrar at mcuregistrar@midwifery.edu following enrollment (if the request is being made after enrollment) to request the MCU Preferred Name Request Form.
+To request a preferred name change, students should contact the Admissions Director at admissions@midwifery.edu graduatedean@midwifery.edu (undergraduate) or (undergraduate) during the admissions process (if the request is being made before enrollment at MCU) or the Registrar at mcuregistrar@midwifery.edu following enrollment (if the request is being made after enrollment) to request the MCU Preferred Name Request Form.

-Once request is approved, Registrar, Financial Aid, and Student Finances and any other individuals on a need-to-know basis will be notified by the staff member who approved the request.
+Once request is approved, Registrar, Financial Aid, and Student Finances and any other individuals on a need-toknow basis will be notified by the staff member who approved the request.

-Places where preferred name is Places where legal name must be

-used: used:

-Admissions decision letters Internal student files

-Academic reports to House Financial aid award letters, billing

-Mentors records and federally mandated

-communication

-Class rosters External enrollment verifications

-Canvas student account Official transcripts

-MCU Student Information System MCU Student Information System

-(Populi) Student facing areas (Populi) Financial, Transcripts and

-other need to know areas.
+Places where preferred name is used: Places where legal name must be used: Admissions decision letters Internal student files Academic reports to House Mentors Financial aid award letters, billing records and federally mandated communication Class rosters External enrollment verifications Canvas student account Official transcripts MCU Student Information System (Populi) Student facing areas MCU Student Information System (Populi) Financial, Transcripts and other need to know areas.

-Phone calls and emails for NARM requests
+Phone calls and emails for collection purposes NARM requests

-collection purposes

-[student name]@midwifery.edu Licensing Agencies
+[student name]@midwifery.edu email account Licensing Agencies

-email account

-Faculty, staff, administration
+Faculty, staff, administration informal communication

-informal communication

 Examity student account

 Commencement programs

 Diploma

 Student ID

 Transfer credit evaluation

 Admissions decision letters Internal student files